danielecook/alfred-image-utilities/README.md

 __Convert to png or jpg__

-You can convert from a large number of formats to these two.
+You can convert from a large number of formats to these jpg or png.
+The original file is retained unless you hold <kbd>command</kbd>
-I may be able to support more formats.
-Open an issue if this is desired.

 ![convert](screenshots/convert.png)